35percent/11tystarter/src/posts/southwark-council-ends-council-house-building.md

 ### The Tustin estate

 On the Tustin estate 355 new social rent homes are due to be built, with the [demolition of 202 council homes](https://moderngov.southwark.gov.uk/documents/s107929/Report%20Tustin%20Estate%20land%20bounded%20by%20Manor%20Grove%20Ilderton%20Road%20Hillbeck%20Close%20Old%20Kent%20Road%20SE15.pdf) in Bowness House, Heversham House, Kentmere House and Hillbeck Close, giving an ‘uplift’ of 153 social rent homes.
-There will also be 115 intermediate and 220 free market homes, giving a total of 690 homes.
+There will also be 115 intermediate and 220 free market homes, giving a total of 690 homes[^5].

 But while the scheme is described by Southwark Council as being *‘On site’*, in practical terms this is only true of Phase 1, which will have 167 units, including 157 'affordable' homes.
 An examination of Southwark’s planning register (CHECK) shows that while all the four phases have an outline planning permission, only [Phase 1 has a full detailed planning permission](https://moderngov.southwark.gov.uk/mgAi.aspx?ID=64449).
-Phases 2, 3 and 4 do not yet have these vital approvals and that is where most of the new homes will be, providing 523 of the 690 new homes.
+Phases 2, 3 and 4 do not yet have these vital approvals and that is where most of the new homes will be, providing 523 of the 690 new homes[^6].

 The Tustin regeneration was approved by residents by ballot and will provide more and better quality social rented housing.
 But counting them all now,  without taking account of the social housing lost is inaccurate and premature.